Deformation theory of G_2 conifolds: The deformation theory of G2 conifolds

+\begin{rmk} In the AC case, the deformation that corresponds to rescaling at infinity, which is generated by the dilation vector field, is always included in our actual moduli space $\mathcal M_{\nu}$.
+Note that in particular this observation, together with our dimension formula from Corollary~\ref{vdimfinalcor} implies topological restrictions on AC $\G$~manifolds. \end{rmk}

 \begin{ex} Let us apply Theorem~\ref{mainthm} and Corollary~\ref{vdimfinalcor} to the three known examples of AC $\G$~manifolds, the Bryant--Salamon manifolds of Example~\ref{BSexamples}.
 The manifolds $\Lambda^2_-(S^4)$ and $\Lambda^2_-(\C\PR^2)$ are of rate $\nu = -4$ and the manifold $\spi(S^3)$ is of rate $\nu = -3$.
 Since $-4$ and $-3$ are excluded in Theorem~\ref{mainthm}, we can only describe their deformations as AC $\G$~manifolds of rate $\nu + \e$.
 For the first two examples, we find that the moduli space $\mathcal M_{-4 + \e}$ is a smooth manifold of dimension $b^3_{\mathrm{cs}} = b^4 = 1$.
-(Recall by Remark~\ref{dilationsrmk} that the dimension has to be at least one.)

 For $N = \spi(S^3)$, we find that the moduli space $\mathcal M_{-3 + \e}$ is a smooth manifold of dimension $b^3_{\mathrm{cs}} + \dim (\im \Upsilon^3) = b^4 + \dim (\im \Upsilon^3) = 0 + \dim(\im \Upsilon^3)$.
 A simple diagram chase in~\eqref{longexactsequenceeq} using the facts that $H^3(\Sigma) = \R^2$, $H^4_{\mathrm{cs}}(N) = \R$, and $H^4(N) = \{0\}$ gives $\dim (\im \Upsilon^3) = 1$.